jimmyshiau/bootjack-datepicker/README.md

 	</head>

 ###Embedded calendar
-To create a calendar component to your HTML page, add class="calendar" to the element you want to attach to (most typically this would be the <div>).
+To create a calendar component to your HTML page, add *class="calendar"* to the element you want to attach to (most typically this would be the '<div>').
 	<div class="calendar" data-date="2013/09/16" data-format="yyyy/MM/dd"></div>

 Then call the following global registration in Dart: